yohannes911/select2/doc/select2.md

 ### Platforms ###

-The protocol is currently implemented in Java and Scala.
-See `src/java` and `src/scala`.
+The protocol is currently implemented in Java and Scala - see the `Select2` class in `src/java` and `src/scala`.

 The code builds upon the Java-builtin synchronization primitive: `volatile` and nothing else.
 Especially it does not use either `synchronization` or `atomic values`.

 Note that the above means that the API (with some possible modifications) might be used for earlier versions of Java prior to 1.5.
 Some modifications might be necessary since the behaviour of `volatile` changed in Java 1.5.